awsug/blog/content/post/community-india-is-back.md

 ## **WHAT TO EXPECT FROM AWS COMMUNITY DAY?**

-* Renew, revive & revitalize to exemplify your excitement about the work you do.
+* Revolutionalizing the excitement of yours to the work you do.
-* Learn industry trends and intricacies about innovative implementations from AWS experts.
+* Learn intricacies about innovative implementations and Industry trends from AWS experts.
-* Harness the power of networking with AWS users, DevOps, developers & solutions architects.
+* Networking with AWS users, DevOps, developers and solutions architects sharing their knowledge.
-* Network with fellow AWS veterans & techies during breaks.
+* Networking with fellow AWS veterans and techies during breaks.
-* Novice to pioneer on relentless pursuit to learn can rejoice the AWS offerings & success stories under one roof.
+* Novice to pioneer on a relentless pursuit to learn can rejoice the AWS offerings & products and success stories under one roof.
-* Take helpful and valuable information back to business.
+* Learning useful and valuable information profitable for business and career.
-* Gain visibility to get more publicity for your esteemed organisation.
+* Insights on gaining visibility to get more publicity for your esteemed organization.
-* Sporting chance for active participants to win AWS goodies.
+* An exclusive chance for active participants to win AWS goodies.

 Please go through the [Code of Conduct](https://communityday.awsug.in/code-of-conduct.html) of the event.